solaranamnesis/randolph-kirkpatrick/nummulosphere/part-3-full-text-english.md

 Another discovery made by Mr. Abbott was that of the fusion of the pillars of pillared forms in such a way as to form tubes.

 Turning now to the concretions of the palaeozoic rocks older than the Permian, we find a much more finished type of "art."
 Were it not for the fact that _Coelosphaeridium_, _Cyclocrinus_ and _Receptaculites_ resembled the Permian concretions in being wholly composed of nummulitic limestone, we could never have suspected that these bodies have evolved from lithomorphs with simple radial and concentric patterns.
-I must refer once more to one or two details mentioned under Cyclocrinus.
+I must refer once more to one or two details mentioned under _Cyclocrinus_.
 In the spherical Coelosphaeridium the radial pillars are always present, and the spaces between the pillars expand gradually up to the surface of the sphere.
 In _Cyclocrinus_ the radial pillars are frequently absent and there remains only a thin surface zone of cup-like patterns, each "cup" having a "lid" often of marvellous design and, still more strange, apparently a "pore" in the floor.
 In some examples of _Cyclocrinus_, however, the radial pattern exists, or rather I will venture to say, persists.
 The space between the radial pillars is linear or thread-like and of uniform diameter, till it arrives at the floor of the "cup" into the cavity of which it suddenly expands.

 Coming to the "Receptaculitidae," in the _Receptaculites_-type of receptaculite the supposed infilling matrix in the assumed hollow interior is simply a part of the lithomorph without visible structure.

 The "wall" is a peripheral zone which has retained some of the radial and concentric structure as in certain examples of _Cyclocrinus_.

 In the _Polygonosphaerites_-type of receptaculite the radial element is wanting.
 In the Ischadites type the wall is very thick and the central "cavity" relatively small.
-The centre whence the radial pillars radiate in receptaculites and kindred bodies is usually excentric.
+The centre whence the radial pillars radiate in _Receptaculites_ and kindred bodies is usually excentric.

 Frequently these ancient lithomorphs are stalked.
 The continuation of the homogeneous stalk structure into the interior point whence radii originate, may be compared with a variety of "phragmacone" in _Parkeria_ (Fig. 35 _i_).